-Data-driven marketing is a marketing strategy that leverages customer data to gain insights and optimize campaigns.
+Data-driven marketing is a strategy that leverages marketing analytics to gain insights from customer data and optimize campaigns by identifying market trends.
 Data analytics enables you to see trends based on vast amounts of data from various sources — customer interactions and engagements, including reviews and customer support conversations, to name a few.
 You can then use the insights to plan, target, and personalize marketing programs, ultimately improving conversion rates.

 Benefits of Data-Driven Marketing